acerock/CppToCSharpTools/readme.md

 ```

 ## Define statements
-Both C++ header (.h) and source files (.cpp) can hold #define statements for constants.
+Both C++ header (.h) and source files (.cpp) can hold #define statements and we need to assure these are collected and persisted in the model, and then written to correct location when we assemble the .cs files.
-In .h files these appears outside class and struct definitions, and in .cpp files they appear outside methods.
+In .h files, #define statements will appears outside class and struct definitions, and in .cpp files they appear outside the methods.

-There will be another tool run later that will do the translation of the define statements to true C# syntax.
-For this application the task is to assure we collect them from the header and .cpp source files as is and with preceding comments and write them to the the .cs file.
+There will be another tool run later that will do the translation of the define statements to the correct C# syntax.
+For this application the task is to assure we collect them from the header and .cpp source files, as they are with preceding comments and write them to the the .cs file.

 Collecting defines from C++ files:
 1. Defines can be found in both the header (.h) and source files (.cpp) for a class.